codacy/codacy-eslint-legacy/docs/description/no-useless-catch.md

+---
-# no-useless-catch
+title: no-useless-catch

-Disallows unnecessary catch clauses.
+rule_type: suggestion
+---

 A `catch` clause that only rethrows the original error is redundant, and has no effect on the runtime behavior of the program.
 These redundant clauses can be a source of confusion and code bloat, so it's better to disallow these unnecessary `catch` clauses.